Read configuration from a file Core

 1. Install the package if you haven't already:

-import { FileBind } from "@config-bound/config-bound";
+import { FileBind } from "@config-bound/core/binds/file";

 import { z } from "zod";